ChenS1313/thelook-ecommerce-analytics-pipeline/README.md

 * **Youth Segment (<18):** Demand for Outerwear & Coats peaks in this demographic.
 Launch targeted seasonal campaigns to capture youth market share.
 * **Male Focus:** Men spend heavily on high-ticket items like Suits and Sweaters.
 Ads targeting men should highlight premium, high-value items.
 * **Female Focus:** Women buy across a broader range of categories like Dresses and Intimates.
 Ads targeting women should offer diverse collection varieties.

+## 📊 Interactive Dashboard

+This dashboard tracks the company's overall performance and evaluates whether the recommended actions from the EDA section successfully increased sales.

+Note:
+Since **Tableau Public** does not support a direct connection to **Google BigQuery**, the processed and cleaned Data Marts were exported using Python into a single multi-sheet Excel workbook (`Ecommerce_Data_Marts.xlsx`).
+This Excel file was then loaded into Tableau Public to build the interactive dashboard.

+> *For the complete exporting process, check out the [Export Section](https://colab.research.google.com/drive/1A_9QnODzxgoPB1bAtr29iZjU3xE6st6m#scrollTo=0ebCuBD4uP59) in the Colab notebook.*

+[In progress..]